Current itinerary of Ocean Discoverer

 |02 Oct||Metlakatla, Annette Island Alaska|

 |03 Oct||fjord cruising|

 Specifications of Ocean Discoverer

-|Year built||2022 new ship|
+|Year of build||2025 new ship|

 |Builder||CMIH-China Merchants Heavy Industry (Haimen shipyard, Jiangsu China)|

 |Speed||16 kn / 30 km/h / 18 mph|

 |Decks with cabins||4|